ntopaz/Batch_Table/README.txt

 Batch_Table V1.0

-Python command line scriptthat allows the user to input a fasta file, and retrieve all the protein names, source organisms, protein lengths, and organism descriptions in a | separated txt file for further analysis.
+Python command line script that allows the user to input a fasta file, and retrieve all the protein names, source organisms, protein lengths, and organism descriptions in a | separated txt file for further analysis.